 South Africa, June 2014: From 1st October 2014, Parents travelling with children into or out of South Africa will need to show the child’s birth certificate.
 Where only one parent is accompanying the children then parental or legal consent for the child to travel needs to be shown.

-Indians are fast becoming one of the world's well travelled groups of people, partly due to the various tourism campaigns targeting Indians, numerous low cost airlines and increased spending power of Indians but some of it can also be attributed to the increase in the amount of visa information for Indians.
+Indians are fast becoming one of the world's well travelled groups of people, partly due to the various tourism campaigns targeting Indians, numerous low cost airlines and increased spending power of Indians but some of the reasons can also be attributed to the increase in the amount of easily available visa information for Indians.

 It is now far more easier for Indians to find visa information and that helps in planning hassle free holidays and discovering new destinations that were hitherto ignored by most of the Indian travellers.
 For example, number of Indian tourists to Cambodia has surged and has grown at a rate of 25% every year since 2011.
 Visasforindians tries to play its small part in helping Indians with such information.